The Prayer of the Publican, The Jesus Prayer, Merkabah (“chariot”) Mysticism and Modern Hymnody

 Previous

-“My grace is sufficient for you, for My strength is made perfect in weakness”: The weakness, silence and death of dûwmîyâh (דּוּמִיָּה) and an experiential synthesis of a mysterious paradox
+“My grace is sufficient for you, for My strength is made perfect in weakness”: The weakness, silence and death of dûwmîyâh (דּוּמִיָּה) in an experiential synthesis of a mysterious paradox

 Next